PiedWeb/CMS/README.md

 - [ ] ...
 - [ ] Default bootstrap 5, default Tailwind in core
 - [ ] Intégrer LinksImprover (+ UX), après précédent
+- [ ] name suggester : parse content, find words or multiple words used only in this doc, suggest it as potential name
 - [ ] Test the code, search for all "todo" in the code,
 - [ ] export/import FLAT FILES (spatie/yaml-front-matter, vérif à chaque requête pour une sync constante admin <-> flat files)
 - [ ] Release V1